 What exactly do you mean when you say she influenced you?

 There was a job that I did called Through a Glass Darkly, which was an adaptation of an Ingmar Bergman play.
 I did it because it reminded me of her memoir, which is so beautifully written.
 There are connections to her that I've made.
-Weirdly, she died the year before I stared acting and I have a feeling there’s a connection to that.
+Weirdly, she died the year before I started acting and I have a feeling there’s a connection to that.
 They might have been completely unconscious choices.

 You once mentioned that your creativity comes from your granddad, so do you think that people inherit their creativity, or do we learn it?

 I don't know.
 No one in my immediate family was in the acting profession.
 My brother is a very good writer, so there is creativity in our family, but it just wasn't obvious.
 It wasn’t perceived as a profession.
 To find out that my grandfather was a writer and he acted, it helped me make sense of my life choices.
 There are amazing discussions aren't there, about nature and nurture?
-And I certainly wasn't nurtured in a sort of overtly creative way, so it's fascinating that it was there all along.
+And I certainly wasn't nurtured in a sort of overtly creative way, so it's fascinating to now know that it was actually there all along.